LevskiWeng/levskiweng.me/blog/2016/20161003-evolution-of-earphone.md

 1. You have to charge them on occasions
 2. Easy to drop, not friendly to sporters

-Of cause, these bad aspect cannot be neglected, but we have to admit, as a product of engineering, every feature comes with a trade off.
+Of course, these bad aspect cannot be neglected, but we have to admit, as a product, every feature comes with a trade off.
 So I think John Ive chooses the design because it can:

 1. simplify the usage of accessories
 2. improve the playback quality of the music
 3. save the inner space of the phone

-It seems that the earpod is merely a small step forward, but I think it's a giant step of the **player** market.
+It seems that the earpod is merely a tiny step forward, but I think it's a giant step of the **player** market.

-Looking forward the iPhone 8.
+Looking forward to the iPhone 8.

 :-)